We recently reviewed the interpreting service on offer when patients visit their GP. We were keen to talk to people who used or needed this service.

-- To ensure that the local community’s languages are provided
+- Ensure that the local community’s languages are provided

-- To be aware of dialects of different languages
+- Be aware of dialects of different languages

-- To ensure training is available for reception staff so they inform patients about the service
+- Ensure training is available for reception staff so they inform patients about the service

-- To publicise in GP surgeries that people are able to access an interpreter
+- Publicise in GP surgeries that people are able to access an interpreter

-- To make patients aware that they can have two appointments in one
+- Make patients aware that they can have two appointments in one

 You can read our full engagement report below: